raviverma2791747/ROs/README.md

-# wyoos
+# ROS
+based on wyoos(write your own operating system)
-Source codes for the "Write your own Operating System" video-series on YouTube
+Source codes from "Write your own Operating System" video-series on YouTube